Keio University

 (1) "Everyone is different, and everyone is good"

 In many laws, the beginning describes why the law was made and what its purpose is.
-Article 1 of the Act on the Elimination of Discrimination against Persons with Disabilities also states: "By promoting the elimination of discrimination on the basis of disability... to contribute to the realization of a society where all citizens coexist while respecting each other's character and individuality without being separated by the presence or absence of disability."
+Article 1 of the Act on the Elimination of Discrimination against Persons with Disabilities also states: "By promoting the elimination of discrimination on the basis of disability, (omitted) to contribute to the realization of a society where all citizens coexist while respecting each other's personality and individuality without being separated by the presence or absence of disability."

-Legal wording is often difficult to understand and usually just gives you a headache, but Article 1 of this act is quite a fine piece of writing that warms the heart.
-It reminds me of that famous poem by Misuzu Kaneko: "The bell, the bird, and then me; everyone is different, and everyone is good."
+Legal language is often difficult to understand and usually just gives you a headache, but Article 1 of this Act is quite a fine piece of writing that warms the heart, reminiscent of Misuzu Kaneko's famous poem: "The bell, the bird, and then me; everyone is different, and everyone is good."

 (2) Two Pillars for Eliminating Discrimination